 We know that the complexities of an employee’s health issues and a successful return to work following an absence require a comprehensive and sensitive approach, with careful attention to an individual’s unique circumstances.
-The following KinActivation programs address every aspect of human wellness when the spectre of chronic disability puts the employee, and your organization, at risk.
-Our services are available across Canada, as outlined below:

 Independent Medical Evaluation (IME)